Enjoy Lake Coeur d’Alene, 6 Ideas How

 What’s Summer Spent on Lake Coeur d’Alene Like?

-Coeur d'Alene Lake is chock full of activities for groups, families, and individuals alike.
+Coeur d’Alene Lake is full of activities for groups, families, and individuals.
 The area is most popular in the summer due to the gorgeous weather and moderate climate.
 Although, even in the winter, it provides exciting activities like bald eagle watching!
-There are lots of trails surrounding the lake for cycling, jogging and walking too.
-There are two trails, though, that is the most well know.
-They are the North Idaho Centennial Trail, following the lake's northern shores, as well as the Trail of the Coeur d'Alenes - along the southern end.
-There are also hundreds of hiking trails all around the area found on various mobile apps and websites as well!
+There are many trails surrounding the lake for cycling, jogging, and walking.
+There are two trails, though, that are the most well know.
+They are the North Idaho Centennial Trail, following the lake’s northern shores, along the Trail of the Coeur d’Alenes – along the southern end.
+There are also hundreds of hiking trails around the area on various mobile apps and websites!
 (We like to use alltrails.com in particular!)

 6. Enjoy Some Watersports – No question!

-With the lake being such a massive part of local culture, it's no surprise that water sports have made their way to being some of the most popular things to do.
+With the lake being such a massive part of local culture, it’s no surprise that water sports have become some of the most popular things to do.
 The list of options is long enough to ensure almost everyone can find something to do that they enjoy!
-From boating to diving, there are plenty of options for you to do as the main event on a trip, or as a bonus activity to other plans- like camping and hiking!
+From boating to diving, there are plenty of options for you to do as the main event on a trip or as a bonus activity to other plans- like camping and hiking!